KIT-ISAS/RTCF/README.md

 If you are worried about typing your password, just have a look at the script file. `sudo` is only required for installing missing packages.
 It takes 5-30 minutes to build everything.
 Don't forget to follow the instruction in the last output line of the script.

 Now, the RTCF can be built.
-In order to do this, this repo must be cloned into your project's ROS workspace:
+To do this, this repo must be cloned into your project's ROS workspace:

 ```bash
 git clone https://github.com/KIT-ISAS/RTCF path_to_project_workspace/src/RTCF
 ```

-If everything is setup correct, your preferred build command for catkin packages (`catkin_make` or `catkin build`) will now build RTCF like any other ROS package.
+If everything is set up correctly, your preferred build command for catkin packages (`catkin_make` or `catkin build`) will now build RTCF like any other ROS package.

 ## Usage

-The RTCF is designed to be used as simple as possible by ROS users.
+The RTCF is designed to be used as simply as possible by ROS users.
 However, some new terminology appears due to the usage of OROCOS behind the scenes.
 Here is some translation guide from OROCOS to ROS:

 - component: node or nodelet
 - input port: subscriber
 - output port: publisher

-In the following the basic concepts of the RTCF, that are required for component development and deployment are required.
+In the following, the basic concepts of the RTCF, that are required for component development and deployment are required.
 Furthermore, it is highly recommended to have a look at the code in the [rtcf_examples-package](rtcf_examples/).

 ### Components